|George Lucas (bottom right) breaks into a smile as the winner of the Best Director Oscar is announced|

 With that off his chest, Chayfesky gave a short discourse on the nature of great screenwriting and then started opening the envelope for Best Original Screenplay before realising: "Oh, I forgot to read the nominees."

-Those nominees were Woody Allen and Marshall Brickman for Annie Hall, Neil Simon for The Goodbye Girl, Robert Benton for The Late Show and Arthur Laurents for The Turning Point.
+Those nominees were Woody Allen and Marshall Brickman for Annie Hall, Neil Simon for The Goodbye Girl, Robert Benton for The Late Show, Arthur Laurents for The Turning Point and Lucas for Star Wars.
 The winners, Chayefsky revealed, were Woody Allen and Marshall Brickman.